Whiteknight/CrossStitch/README.md

 CrossStitch should provide sane but simple defaults, while allowing users to write and substitute their own, more complex versions as required.

+The initial release is expected to run on .NET Framework 4.6, but portability to Mono and .NET Core are on the roadmap.

 ## Stitches

  Each Stitch is a simple console application which implements a simple readline-based interface.
 Stitches read JSON-formatted messages from STDIN and write messages to STDOUT.
 There's no special library or dependency, no platform-dependent communication channels, and there's no favoritism.
 You can write a Stitch in any language you choose, so long as the server where CrossStitch is running is able to execute it.